 Due to the increased focus by the Australian political system and the Courts on family violence, we are now seeing some parents (sometimes assisted by their practitioners) making unfounded allegations of abuse by the other parent.
 They may then seek to take out intervention orders against the other parent on the basis that they pose a risk of violence.
 While clearly family violence when it is genuine must be taken seriously and acted upon, parents should ensure they are not making false allegations in an effort to frustrate the other parent’s contact with the child, as such action is not in the child’s best interests and can result in a huge cost to the parties and taxpayers to fund the Court time needed to determine whether such allegations are accurate.
 Ultimately, parents must remember that their primary focus must be the best interests of the child, regardless of their personal feelings toward the other parent.

-Should you have any queries in regard to child custody/parenting matters or concerns around family violence, please contact Matthies Lawyers for an obligation free consultation.
+Should you have any queries in regard to child custody/parenting matters or concerns around family violence, please contact Matthies Lawyers for an obligation free consultation or call +61 3 8692 2517 today.